LinLabNEU/reweighted_prune4/README.md

 2. How to apply layer-wise quantization into pruned model?

 Firstly, we load the pruned model and read all the weights in each layer using model.state_dict.
-Then we perform linear quantizization on each layer's weights using predefined Quantization Bits Number(QBNs) Vector as following code shows.
+Then we perform linear quantizization on each layer's weights using predefined Quantization Bits Number(QBNs) Vector as the following codes show.

 ```python
 QBNs=setQBN(LayerSize,1)